tryscer/flock/Flock Wiki/Babatunde.md

 Babatunde Olatunji was a Nigerian drummer, activist, and educator who became a pioneer in bringing African music to Western audiences.
 Born in Nigeria in 1927, he was deeply immersed in Yoruba culture and learned to play drums from a young age.
 In 1950, he arrived in the United States on a scholarship to attend Morehouse College, but later settled in New York City to study political science at New York University.
 While a student, Olatunji realized that his music was a powerful tool for cultural exchange and began performing at various gatherings, forming a band to share the rich traditions of African music with a growing audience.
 By 1958, his charismatic performances and educational approach had earned him a strong reputation in New York's cultural scene, leading to a record deal with Columbia Records, where he would record his groundbreaking album, "Drums of Passion," in 1959, which would introduce African music to a mainstream Western audience and launch his career as a major musical and cultural figure.

+**The music he brings:** african traditional music, jazz **His A-Team power:** knows how to use drumming to sync the crowd; excellent crowd-reading abilities **Instrument:** an collection of big and small traditional drums.
+Every show, he picks up different drums.